 Do mobile phones cause cancer?

-Can 4G or 5G mobile networks cause cancer?
+Does 4G cause cancer?

 We regularly review new research on the causes of cancer to make sure our information is up to date and based on the best quality evidence.
 We develop our information by looking at lots of research carried out over many years.
 So, although new research comes out all the time, it is unlikely that one new study would change our position on a topic.